frederic-perez/AmE-dictionary/data/dictionary.md

 __jasper__ _n_ /JAS-puhr/ __1__ A person; guy. __2__ A wasp. __3__ A compact, opaque quartz, typically in dull shades of red, yellow, and brown. :es: jaspe
 __jaundice<sup>1</sup>__ _n_
 __jaundice<sup>2</sup>__ _v_ :three::hammer:
+__jaundiced__ _adj_ /JAWN-dist/Jaundiced means “showing or influenced by feelings of distrust, distaste, or hostility.”
+Someone described as jaundiced, or as possessing jaundiced opinions or views, is typically understood to feel that way because of negative past experiences.
 __jaunt__ _n_ :eight::hammer:
 __jaunty__ _adj_ :nine::m: /JAWN-tee/ /JON/JAHN-tee/ __1__ Stylish. __2__ Lively; self-confident.
 Lively in manner or appearance. _The server whistled a jaunty tune as she wiped the tables and set out fresh flowers in preparation for the day’s diners._ Having or expressing a buoyant or self-confident air: _a jaunty grin; a hat worn at a jaunty angle._
 __javelin__ _n_ :mega: